SNUG (special needs unlimited group)

 Referral Process: Families can apply directly by filling out the SNUG Program Family Expression of Interest form (PDF, 189KB).
 Alternatively, a health care or other service provider can refer a family (with their consent) by completing the form on their behalf.
 Eligible families will then be contacted and placed on a waiting list until the next retreat is available.

 Cost: SNUG provides all meals, accommodation, and activities.
-Cost to the families includes travel from their home to Myuna Bay Sport and Recreation Centre and return, and any travel that may be required during the retreat.
+Cost to the families includes travel from their home to to the accommodation (currently Point Wolstoncroft Sport and Recreation Centre) and return, and any travel that may be required during the retreat.

 - SNUG Program Family Expression of Interest Form (PDF, 189KB)

 Volunteers are essential to the operation of the SNUG program.
 Volunteers support the staff and families in many of the daily and recreational activities, and are vital in enhancing the supportive, strengths-based and fun atmosphere of the retreats.
+Volunteers assist the children, who have a wide range of differing abilities, with activities such as outdoor recreation (canoeing, rock climbing, and obstacle courses), art, music, dance, and sensory play.
+The program is strengths-based, focused on what the children CAN do, ensuring everyone is able to participate in their own way.
 There are many opportunities for volunteers to share their skills with the families while also sharing some laughter and fun.

 Selection process: Anyone can apply to become a SNUG volunteer by completing the SNUG Program Volunteer Expression of Interest form (PDF, 127KB).
 Volunteers must then attend a comprehensive training program.
 All volunteers undergo required Working with Children and Criminal Record checks.
 Volunteers are selected for their caring attitudes and ability to relate to others.
 Please read the SNUG Program Volunteer Position Description (PDF, 131KB) for more information.